oatmealine/simply-love-oat-fork/README.md

 `npm install`

-After which, run `node index.js` each time you launch nITG (make sure to close the script once the game is closed to prevent stale RPC!)
+After which, run `node index.js` each time you launch nITG (can also be open all the time, if you like)